Shubham-Rasal/Agent-Nexus-Protocol/frontend/docs/TASK_ROUTING.md

 - Find info about Shubham Rasal - research agent
 - send him a mail with the output of research agent at email id to ask if free - email outreach agent
 - take details from the mail reply  and book a meet - meeting scheduler

+Implement this as a single API and store the temporary data in local storage.